United Kingdom of Great Britain and Northern Ireland

 - Export Controls, Border Controls, Enformcement

-The UK is willing to provide assistance as appropriate in response to specific requests from States lacking the legal and regulatory infrastructure, implementation experience and/or resources for fulfilling the provisions of SCR 1540.
+The UK is willing to consider assistance in response to specific requests from States on the legal and regulatory infrastructure, implementation experience and/or resources for fulfilling the provisions of SCR 1540.

-We are also fully committed to the work of the 1540 Committee in ensuring global implementation of this resolution, including - where appropriate - through providing assistance or advice to others.
+The UK is fully committed to the work of the 1540 Committee in ensuring global implementation of this resolution, including - where appropriate - through providing assistance or advice to others.
 Bilaterally, the UK works with a range of partners to prevent illicit trafficking in nuclear, chemical or biological weapons and related materials, and their means of delivery.
-Where appropriate, we also provide technical assistance to other States.
+Where appropriate, the UK provides technical assistance to other States.
 The UK is active in the various law enforcement expert meetings of the proliferation control regimes, disseminating trend information and case studies, and discussing lessons learned and identified best practice.
+The UK also provides funding to non-governmental organisations to produce assistance tools, such as the National Legislation Implementation Kit, to secure full implementation of Resolution 1540.

-The UK also has an active export control outreach programme.
-We have carried out outreach visits to a number of States, including some transshipment hubs.
-These visits have allowed us to address issues connected with effective implementation of export controls, and provide advice and assistance where required.
-These contacts also build the links that facilitate exchange of information, advice on specific cases, and assistance where required.
+The UK also has an active export control outreach programme including through the EU CBRN Centres of Excellence initiative.
+Outreach visits have been made to a number of States, including some transshipment hubs.
+These visits have allowed issues connected with effective implementation of export controls to be addressed, with advice and assistance provided where required.
+These contacts also build the links that facilitate exchange of information, advice on specific cases, and assistance where required

 Assistance through International Organizations

 The UK contributes to the IAEA Nuclear Security Fund.
-The fund supports programmes aimed at combating nuclear terrorism.
-Our total contributions since the fund’s inception in 2002 come to over f 950,000.
+The fund supports programmes aimed strengthening nuclear and radiological security.
+Total UK contributions to the Fund since 2011 come to over £12.4 million.